persapiens/Course/Workshops/Build.md

 The goal of this workshop is to engage in hands-on exploration of docker.
 Several docker-related concepts and tasks are investigated.

-1. Part 1 of the workshop will focus on using docker to build a simple CI server.
+The workshop will focus on using docker to build a simple CI server.
-2. Part 2 of the workshop will focus on performing a simple deployment of a "dockerized" node.js app.

 ## Preqs